-Where were you in 2008 during the greatest Olympic swimming race of all time?
+Where were you in 2008 during the greatest swimming race of all time?
 We all remember that moment watching it on TV – it was truly unforgettable.
 You all know what race we’re talking about.

 Watch and learn as we break down every second of one of the most dramatic races in history.

 Michael Phelps broke history with this race and won his 7th gold medal at a single Games.
 Phelps powered through the second half of this race, only to win by one-hundredth of a second – the slimmest margin possible!

 It is also important to note, that this event was Michael Phelps’ 7th event at the 2008 Games.
 There’s no doubt that he is considered The G.O.A.T. – The Greatest Of All Time.

 Want more reviews like this one?
 Check out our in-depth analysis on the Men’s 4 x 100m Freestyle Relay from 2008.

 Jason Lezak anchored for the United States in a 46.06!
 It has been said over and over again that this is the most incredible relay split in Games history.
 We’d argue it’s the most incredible swimming performance period.
 It’s one of those moments that if you were watching it live, you knew where you were standing and who you were with.

 We hope this video was helpful in understanding how incredible this race was for the sport of swimming and sports in general!